 As soon as attorneys join Kirkland, they can bring pro bono matters in to the Firm.
 Kirkland also generates a substantial number of pro bono matters through our partnerships with public interest organizations, and attorney pro bono coordinators in each of the Firm’s offices assist their colleagues in finding interesting, rewarding pro bono projects.

 Our attorneys receive the same billable hour credit for pro bono work as billable work.
-In 2011, almost half of our attorneys devoted 20 or more hours to pro bono.
+In 2013, more than half of our attorneys devoted 20 or more hours to pro bono.

 Kirkland & Ellis Pro Bono Fellowship Program